 Bass anglers will probably reach for a Senko Wacky rig if they are not having much success on another rigging.
 One of the biggest and most noticeable benefits of using a Senko Wacky style rig is that you are getting a full range of movement from both ends of your Senko soft plastic worm.
 This double-ended wiggling motion is almost guaranteed to catch bass when other rigging falls short.

 Most bass anglers will only run Senkos or long artificial worms on their Wacky rig, so it can be somewhat limited when it comes to versatility on soft plastic baits.
 However, the results usually speak for themselves.
-Toss a Senko Wacky rigged worm into the water around fish and you are almost guaranteed to get bites, even from the more timid or suspicious fish that like to study your bait, lure, or hooks from the safety of their cover (these Gary Yamamoto Senkos are a great choice).
+Toss a Senko Wacky rigged worm into the water around fish, and you are almost guaranteed to get bites, even from the more timid or suspicious fish that like to study your bait, lure, or hooks from the safety of their cover.

 See also: Ned Rig vs Shakey Head Rig for Bass